Ultima V: Warriors of Destiny: Development

 Warriors of Destiny was the last Ultima developed on the Apple II; the limits of that system (excluding the 16-bit Apple IIGS) were increasingly becoming a hindrance to further technological advance, and thus all later games were developed on PC systems.
 This was also the last time in which Ultima creator Richard Garriott did a major share of the actual coding; in the later parts he acted as a game designer only.
 In his approach to Lord Blackthorn and his involvement in the overarching narrative, Garriott wanted to create a more insidious villain that wasn't just passively waiting for the heroes to arrive.

 The use of telescopes in the game was inspired by Garriott's experience as an amateur astronomer; Garriott programmed the game to accurately depict planetary orbits.

 Ultima V was also ported to the NES by Origin and, like the previous two games in the series, published through FCI; it was released as Ultima: Warriors of Destiny in 1993.
 Each of the NES games had significant differences from the originals; this NES version was, however, a less faithful rendition of the source material than its predecessors had been.
-Introductory parts were cropped; graphics and gameplay were relatively limited (a clear example is that the swamp terrain was represented by magical poison fields); and there were few music tracks.
-Character sprites were much less developed, movement was needlessly clunky and slow.
-The graphics and game engine were altogether inferior compared to what the NES did for the previous two games.
+Introductory parts were cropped, graphics and gameplay were relatively limited (a clear example is that the swamp terrain was represented by magical poison fields), and there were few music tracks.
+Character sprites were much less developed and movement was needlessly clunky and slow.
+The graphics and game engine were altogether inferior compared to the NES ports of the previous two games.